charleszipp/phase/README.md

 # Phase
 Phase is an in-process, platform agnostic, tenant isolating, CQRS & Event Sourcing for stateful services.
 Phase operates against in-memomry state as its primary source of data for both writes and reads.
 It then provides an abstraction for persisting the events to a durable store.
 This allows the entire framework to be executed end-to-end, in-proc from any platform.
-It also allows it to serve both commands and queries in sub-millisecond times

 # Bootstrapping
 Phase must be constructed of 3 dependent objects.